|Prerequisites||CS308 Building Software Systems|

 |Lecturer||Dr Marc Roper | Dr Murray Wood|

 Aims and Objectives

-- To enable students to understand the challenges of advanced software design and the issues associated with large-scale software architectures, frameworks, patterns and components.
+- To enable students to understand the challenges of advanced software design and the issues associated with large-scale software architectures, frameworks and patterns.

 - To develop the students’ understanding of the tools and techniques that may be used for the automatic analysis and evaluation of software.